flopp/git-repo-backup/README.md

 project.log                                     # logfile
 ```

-You can call `git-repo-backup.sh` nicely from *cron*, since it checks for change sin the epo before creating a new snapshot.
+You can call `git-repo-backup.sh` nicely from *cron*, since it checks for changes in the repo before creating a new snapshot.

 ## Features: